yodrew/yodrew.github.io/_pages/prepare.md

 If I'm to be the supporter, see [enroll](/store/enroll) for further instructions.

-I also [confer][/store/confer] about questionnaires as a service, checking your understanding to improve your experience and results when retreating at home.
+I also [confer][/store/confer] about questionnaires as a service, checking your comprehension of this book to improve your experience and results when retreating at home.

 {% include question.md %}